The KPBS Local Content Initiative

 "KPBS Explore" submissions will be judged on a number of criteria including:

-Whether it's our award-winning children's programming such as Sesame Street and Curious George; our notable public affairs programs like Morning Edition and The PBS Newshour; or in-depth science programs including NOVA, Nature, and Radio Lab; they all share a spirit for exploration.
+Your program idea must embody an "Explorer Spirit."
+Public media gives people from all walks of life an opportunity to explore new worlds, discover new ideas and broaden their horizons.
+Our programs are a passage to exploration.
+Conversely, the KPBS audience expects to be engaged on a high level about concepts important to their lives.
+Whether it's our award-winning children's programming such as Sesame Street and Curious George; our notable public affairs programs like Morning Edition and The PBS Newshour; or in-depth science programs including NOVA, Nature, and Radio Lab; they all share a spirit of exploration.

 The KPBS audience embodies the following characteristics that you should keep in mind when producing your project: